 Ubi duo communication device: assists communication between hearing, Deaf, deafened and hard of hearing people and those who prefer to communicate instantly using a type-to-text display

 Assistive listening device in the St. James library instruction room

 Hand held magnifiers, magnifiers that work with TV monitors, large print computer keyboards, portable lighting devices and book holders

 The Adaptive Technology Lab in the St. James and Casa Loma Library Learning Commons is managed by Accessible Learning Services.
 The Adaptive Technology Labs have computers, equipment and adaptive technology software available for students registered with Accessible Learning Services.
 Staff in the Adaptive Technology Labs will provide training on how to use the equipment.

 A print disability can make it difficult for someone to read print materials.
 People with print disabilities may be blind, have low vision, a learning disability, or have difficulty holding a book.
-George Brown College is dedicated to providing educational materials in an accessble format.
-Please see the College's Joint Statement on Accessible Educational Materials which has been sent out to all programs and departments.
+George Brown College is dedicated to providing educational materials in an accessible format.
+Please check the College's AODA Status Report.

 If you are a student with a print disability you may prefer your course materials in an alternate format, for example, large print or an electronic file.
 Follow these procedures to request your books and resource materials in an alternate format: